Use of a management tool in improving patient care

 Day surgery is defined as a surgical procedure undertaken in operating theatres settings under a form of anaesthesia.

 It has many advantages.
-It allows rapid recovery of the patient, reduces the risk of hospital-acquired infection and venous thrombosis events to almost zero, reduces bed occupancy; increase work efficiency while reducing cost.
+It allows rapid recovery of patient, reduces the risk of hospital-acquired infection and venous thrombosis events to almost zero, reduces bed occupancy; increase work efficiency, while reducing cost.

-Day surgical procedures were in fact undertaken in our Hospital but were sporadic, patients were not properly informed and prepared, which led to overnight admission and sometimes cancellation.
-There was also the variability of practices among many surgeons and lack of standardization, which crippled operating theatre planning and bed management.
-Patients overstaying in Hospital in an already limited bed capacity generated cancellation of surgical cases that caused inconvenience to patients and generated income loss to the Hospital.
+Day surgical procedures were in fact undertaken in our Hospital, but were sporadic, patients were not properly informed and prepared, which led to overnight admission and sometimes cancellation.
+There was also variability of practices among many surgeons and lack of standardization, which crippled operating theatre planning and bed management.
+Patients overstaying in Hospital in an already limited bed capacity, generated cancellation of surgical cases that caused inconvenience to patients and generated income loss to the Hospital.

 Over a period of 10 months, we carried out a day surgery service development programme.
 The first step of project was to organize a value stream mapping of patient’s pathway from the ‘time of decision to operate’ until discharge from Hospital.